Carroll's double in debut caps comeback, D-backs beat Phils - WHIZ News

 The Diamondbacks trailed 7-0 early in the game but rallied for six runs in the fourth and six more in the fifth for a 12-7 lead.

 Carroll had the hit that pushed the D-backs ahead, breaking a 7-all tie in the fifth with a line drive into left-center that brought home Christian Walker and Emmanuel Rivera.
-It was the top prospect’s first MLB hit.
+It was his first major league hit.

 Carson Kelly added two hits and four RBIs.
 Stone Garrett had a solo homer.